0nix/ggj21/twine/evidence_questioning.md

 "Lieutenant, let me finish."
 Sergeant Bayer turns to Lieutenant Sessler and knocks the table with his fist gently, but just so that it would still make a sharp noise.
 "Assuming that they have done their jobs correctly, which I believe they did, that package was not handled by them but by an unknown third party."

 "I was joking you know, Sergeant, when I said that.
 I can't believe this.
 We have a surveillance detail in that building, in case you haven't noticed!"
 Lieutenant Sessler shouts as he waves the dossier papers around.
 "Are you suggesting that what we're doing is insufficient?
 Should we open a division in the ministry for wild speculations?
 Call it Gobbledygook Galivanting, maybe?
 We look for the simplest explanations, Bayer.
 Simple.
 Explanations." /n/n He continues to gesticulate in the air.
 "Is it really too far-fetched to expect our own systems to be infallible to let through one package, even if placed under a gag order?
 Have you known of any entity within this Ministry to be completely without fault?"

-"We cannot start questioning over-" Again, Sergeant Bayer starts adopting that professorial tone as he was giving a lecture to you and the Lieutenant.
+"We rely on our comrades at Division IX to be our backup, Sessler, but we cannot start questioning over-" Again, Sergeant Bayer starts adopting that professorial tone as he was giving a lecture to you and the Lieutenant.

 But, Sessler is one of those rowdy children who won't sit still.
-"Have you?"
-He insists.
-"Or are you the one and only Otto out of all the deserters and their spawn who managed to never make a mistake?"
+"Oh please, like those crooks at IX have never missed  anything.
+I'd start with the idiot who looked over your file and didn't realize that you're a ward of the State ever since dear mommy and daddy decided to play-pretend to be sheep jumping over fences at the biggest military-secured wall in this country!"
+He snarls.
+"Or was that also a deliberate choice?"

 It's evident that the Sergeant's patience is being tested.
 He clenches his fists as he responds.
 "You know I am compelled by the Party to say yes."
 He's heavy handed in his words, laying in on the sarcasm, his anger clearly bubbling.

-"There it is then, clear as day."
+"There it is then, clear as day.
+Not facts, but dogma."
 The Lieutenant said, triumphant and arrogant.
 He clearly loved taunting Bayer.
 "This a simple mistake by a Division having to screen the mail for an entire country, our country.
 That the package requires investigation, I have no doubt."

 "Neither do I." Sergeant Bayer murmurs.